CosmeValera/ReactProjects/next-js/README.md

 - `public/`

 ### Main App (`/app`)
-- `app/lib/`: Libraries
+- `app/lib/`: Fetching, tools...
 - `app/ui/`: UI components
 - `app/layout`: Routes
 - `app/page.tsx`: An example page.
-Usually we will have a `/pages/` folder that will contain out Next.js pages.
+Usually we will have a `/pages/` folder that will contain our Next.js pages.

 ## 🖌️ CSS
 ### General: